-It was a nice experience being an exhibiting Artist at the Mandarin Art Festival which I got to share with my family (they helped run the booth).
+It was a nice experience being an exhibiting Artist at the Mandarin Art Festival which I got to share with my family (they ran the booth).
 Long story short, this wasn’t planned.

 This image was picked as the background subject in the official 50th Anniversary Mandarin Art Festival poster and I was invited to exhibit my photography and to sign the art show poster for the Art Festival patrons.
 A great weekend!

 Canvas prints of the image used for the 50th Anniversary Mandarin Art Festival are available for purchase.
 They are not framed and can be framed later at a frame shop of your choosing.
-Your image is printed on premium fine art giclee canvas with a lustre laminate coating, plus 2 inches of blank canvas added to each side.
-Its delivered to you unmounted and rolled.
+Your image is printed on a premium fine art giclee canvas with a luster laminate coating, plus 2 inches of blank canvas added to each side.
+It's delivered to you unmounted and rolled.
 Print size and prices;

 If you would like a print, just send me an email: [email protected]